phetsims/projectile-motion/doc/model.md

 * The trajectories on screen will fade out over time.
 The model only stores 5 trajectories at a time.
 * If the same projectile is fired in a row, it counts as the same trajectory, and thus doesn't count against the limit of 5 trajectories.
 A projectile is the same if it has the same object type, diameter, drag coefficient, mass, initial height, speed, angle, gravity, and air density.
-Also, theprojectile cannot be the same as a previous one if air density has changed when the previous one was in mid air.
+Also, the projectile cannot be the same as a previous one if air density has changed when the previous one was in mid air.

 Changes in air resistance, altitude, and gravity apply immediately, which means both the next